Who is David Friedman? 3 things to know about the ambassador to Israel

 Read on for three things to know about the ambassador.

-He was the first bilateral ambassador to be confirmed in the Trump admin
+He was the first bilateral ambassador to be confirmed in the Trump administration

 Nominated by Trump in January 2017, Friedman was sworn in as ambassador to Israel on March 29, 2017, according to his biography.